 With all the talk about staying hydrated all over the media, you likely are aware that water keeps virtually every system in our bodies functioning properly.
 It normalizes blood pressure, protects organs and tissues, and helps regulate our body temperature.
 Water also aids in digestion, maintains electrolyte balance, and is necessary for almost every cellular reaction in the body.

 However, there are a wide variety of opinions on just how much to drink.
 Some people go with the common eight 8oz glasses/day rule, the equivalent of half a gallon daily.
 Others believe you need to sip constantly on water all day long, even when you’re not thirsty.
 As with most things, it depends on the person and the situation.

 Recommendations for a healthy water intake vary by age, ethnicity, level of activity, baseline health, pregnancy, altitude, and even ambient temperature.
 No one quantity is the “right” amount for everyone.
 Some people need more than eight glasses per day, others can do with less.

-This article is not intended as medical advice.
-Please visit your doctor with your concerns and questions.
+Neither the article from Dr. Frey nor the note from the publisher are intended as medical advice.
+Please visit your physician with your concerns and questions.